 Luke shook his head.

-"Yes, I had a nice chat with her about the Jedi Order, shortly after we'd arrived here.
-I am amazed how strong the Force is influencing her actions, but I still have to convince her parents and especially her mother about her possible future as a Jedi Knight."
+"Yes, I had a nice chat with her about the Jedi Order, the day after we'd arrived here.
+I am amazed how strong the Force is influencing her actions.
+For example she precisely predicted one of Ian's mistakes during he training with Leia, but I only told her some of my own adventures.
+At the moment it's important to gain her full trust, before I'll show her something of her Force potential."

-"Who is going to guide her and be her tutor in the mean time."
+"Who is going to guide her and be her tutor after you have left this place."

 "Her old teacher, Kamalin, a wise man, and strong with Force too.
-He has promised me to take her under his care, until I will decide who's going to take Chati as a padawan-learner and train her.
-Let's get to the center of Cantamaga.
+I'm almost sure that he can teach her some basic knowledge about the Force, like moving thing with Force telekinesis, but I still need to have a word with him.
+At a later stage, probably after we have solved the problems on the other continent, I'll will tell her how important our meeting can be for her future.
+If she'll accepts her Force potential I will decided who is going to take Chati Mayan Fonaldris as his or her padawan learner.
+For now, Wedge let's get to the center of Cantamaga.
 I'm sure you will like your stay here.
 Tomorrow we'll talk about the help I need.
 Leia, Han and Chewbacca are here too."

 Wedge Antilles looked surprised.